• Skip to main content

 This easy 4-ingredient strawberry chia seed jam is the simplest jam you can make!
 There's no boiling involved, it's vegan and gluten-free, and it only contains 4 simple ingredients.

-Strawberry Chia Seed Jam in a glass jar, a spoon is sticking out of the jar, the jar is sitting on a red and white dish cloth and there are fresh strawberries on and behind the cloth.
+Strawberry Chia Seed Jam in a glass jar, a spoon is in the jar, the jar is sitting on a red and white checkered dish cloth.

 Easy Strawberry Chia Seed Refrigerator Jam